danielsaidi/website_danielsaidi/collections/_posts/2019/2019-04-05-generic-swift-protocols.md

 store = AnySingleObjectStore(CodableSingleObjectStore<MyType>(storageKey: "key"))
 ```

-The `AnySingleObjectStore` object type will be used to ensure that we don't inject a store with a different object type, which means that we can be sure that we store the correct type in our store.
+The `AnySingleObjectStore` object type is used to ensure that we don't inject a store with a different type, which means that we can be sure that we store the correct type in our store.

 ## Conclusion

-Type erasure is still a bit nasty, but this approach gets the job done.
-If you have ideas on how to get rid of the closures in `AnySingleObjectStore` and keep an instance to the store, I'd love to hear them.
+Type erasure is still nasty, but this approach gets the job done.
+If you have ideas on how to get rid of the closures in `AnySingleObjectStore`, I'd love to hear them.

-These generic constraints will hopefully change in future versions of Swift, so that type erasure is either implicitly implemented by the compiler, or removed altogether.
+The generic constraints will hopefully change in a future Swift version, so that type erasure is either implicitly implemented by the compiler, or removed altogether.